jsdealy/latin/miscellae/guideToLatinConversation.md

 Let me go.

-Go, I am not prevent-
+Go, I am not preventing you.
-ing you.

 Make haste and go
 there.